Uncommon/Xit/docs/xitgit_reintegration_plan.md

 - Existing type names and behavior are preserved as much as possible to minimize functional churn.

 ## Current Status
-Status as of 2026-03-24:
+Status as of 2026-03-25:

 - The `Xit` app target builds cleanly again in Xcode.
 - Former `XitGit` production sources have been copied back into app-owned locations under `Xit/Repository`, `Xit/Repository/Models`, `Xit/Utils`, and `Xit/Utils/Extensions`.
 - App source has been switched back to local ownership; `import XitGit` usage has been removed from `Xit/`.
-- The original production source tree under `XitGit/Sources/XitGit` has been vacated to make moved-file review easier.
-- `XitGit/Sources/XitGit` currently contains only a placeholder source file so the package graph still resolves while package references remain in the project.
 - The local `XitGit` package reference and package-product links have now been removed from the Xcode project.
 - The `XitGit` package directory has been deleted from the workspace.
 - The migrated test resources (`lorem.txt`, `lorem2.txt`) now live only under `XitTests`.
 - `build-for-testing` succeeds after package removal; remaining warnings are existing Swift concurrency sendability warnings in app code.
+- `Xit/Repository/XitGitExtensions.swift` has been folded back into `Xit/Repository/RepoError.swift` and removed.
+- No non-plan repository documentation still presents `XitGit` as the intended architecture.
+- `build-for-testing` also succeeds after removing `Xit/Repository/XitGitExtensions.swift`.
+- Remaining close-out work is validation-only: manual smoke coverage and recording final verification.

 ## Step-by-Step Plan